cemozguraA/Xamarin.RisePlugin.Floatingactionbutton/README.md

 #### Description
-- A button that will work on 'Rootview'.
+- A button that will work on 'Rootview' you dont need set any page.
 If you want, you can add sub-elements and use it in 5 different ways

 ![](https://github.com/cemozguraA/Xamarin.RisePlugin.Floatingactionbutton/blob/master/Images/CircleDroidGroup.gif?raw=true)